binary-com/academy/_posts/en/2013-10-10-brand-bew-bandom-bin-and-random-yang-indices-now-available.md

 ---
 layout: post
-title: Brand New!
-Random Yin and Random Yang Indices Now Available
+title: "Brand New!
+Random Yin and Random Yang Indices Now Available"
+language: en
-permalink: /brand-bew-bandom-bin-and-random-yang-indices-now-available/
+permalink: /en/brand-bew-bandom-bin-and-random-yang-indices-now-available/
 excerpt: Due to high demand, we have now launched two new indices the Random Yin and Random Yang.
 ---